Visual batari Basic Guide

 If you want to insert a playfield into a program, just have a program open in the Code Editor, then drag a playfield file over from the Project Explorer and drop it where you want it to go in your program.

-Check the box next to Use Playfield Colors if you want to design a multicolored playfield where each row can be a different color.
+Check the box next to Use Playfield Colors if you are using the DPC+ kernel or if you want to design a multicolored playfield in the standard kernel where each row can be a different color.
 See Set Color and Choose Color for more information.

 Check the box next to Mirrored Playfield if you want to create a playfield that will work with the multisprite kernel.
 Draw something on either side of the playfield and see the same thing appear on the opposite side.